kldtz/static-site/README.md

 ```

 The `content` directory contains all Markdown files.
 For each index file under `posts`, a link is created on the home page.
 All files under `static` are simply copied to the public directory (keeping the path relative to `static`), e.g., JavaScript, CSS, pictures.
 Under `templates` the script is looking for the [Askama](https://github.com/djc/askama) templates linked in the Markdown headers.

+The website is written into the submodule `public`.

 ## Usage